hiiamboris/red-wiki/FAQ.md

 **Q. What do you mean by "full-stack language"?
 Isn't JS one?**

 The Red tower-of-Hanoi [logo](http://i.stack.imgur.com/4iHfk.png) is a metaphor for the multiple layers of abstraction that Red aims at supporting, from hardware to highest abstractions, like DSL and meta-DSL.
-We use the _full-stack language_ in this context to describe a programming tool able to cover all the abstraction layers.
-The "real" _full-stack programmers_ should designate the programmers able to code at any abstraction level (through the vertical software layers stack) rather than the horizontal layer of the web applications.
-Javascript is a client/server programming language (when a node.js backend is used).
+We use the term _full-stack language_ in this context to describe a programming tool able to cover all the abstraction layers.
+The "real" _full-stack programmers_ should be enabled to code at any abstraction level (through the vertical software layers stack) rather than the horizontal layer of the web applications.
+JavaScript primarily only covers the client- and server-side aspects (when a node.js backend is used).

 **Q. What about using LLVM as backend?**